-While Fig. 5 illustrates how our trajectories perform with respect to the ground truth, Table II shows how our posegraph formulation successfully redistributes errors about constraints with high confidence parameter.
-Table I reports our performance with respect to Namdev et al. [12].
-Tables II and I vindicate the efficacy of the proposed pipeline as the absolute translation error(ATE) are typically around 3m for sequences more than 100m in length.
-The last row of Table II denotes the percentage error, which is significantly low for fairly long sequences at an average of 3.11%, considering that the original problem is intractable and hard to solve.
+While Fig. 5 illustrates how our trajectories perform with respect to the ground truth, Table III reaffirms how our pose-graph formulation successfully redistributes errors about constraints with high confidence parameters.
+Table II reports our pipeline's performance with respect to Namdev et al. [12].
+Tables III and II vindicate the efficacy of the proposed pipeline as the absolute translation error(ATE) are typically around 3m for sequences more than 100m in length.
+The last row of Table III denotes the percentage error, which is significantly low for fairly long sequences at an average of 3.11%, considering that the original problem is intractable and hard to solve.